 On the Personal Side

 I credit the lessons I learned from military leadership as the foundation of my success, both in and out of the military.
 These are the same leadership lessons I teach students.
-After serving in the military, I went on to complete the one course I still needed for my master’s degree in marketing, and later I earned my master's in education.
+After serving in the military, I complete my my master’s degree in marketing, and later I earned my master's in education.
+All this schooling sounds so crazy to me because all I wanted from school when I was young was out of school.

-I had a great job working for a Fortune 25 company were we build a completely new business unit.
+Early in my civilian life I had a great job working for a Fortune 25 company were we built a completely new business unit.
 We were a major success to start with, both financially and within the business community.
 Ultimately, the unit failed almost as quickly as we developed it.
 I really learned a lot about business success and failure from that experience.

-I shifted my focus to serving others, and took a huge pay cut, to go to work for a non-profit.
+After that, I shifted my focus to serving others.
+I took a huge pay cut and went to work for a non-profit.
 My job was to develop workforce needs for adults with mental disabilities.
 Sounds fancy right?
 Basically, I was responsible for finding work for adults with special needs.
 My team and I were very successful and I loved that job.
 I was fortunate enough to travel the country speaking to others about how we found success.
 This was when I became excited about speaking as a way of helping others.

 My Early Years